CHALLENGE + APPROACH

 By relinquishing personal biases, I captured authentic truths — which, in the end, is what inspires good design.

 When it comes to interacting with technology, people stick to what they know like social media and games.
-The lack of content discovery can be caused by the fear of trying something new, or the inability to search.
+Lack of content discovery can be caused by the fear of trying new things or the inability to search.